 When I stopped drinking earlier this year, my internal dialogue was turned up about 47 notches.
 I'm constantly in my head asking myself questions - How did I get here?
 And, why did it take me so long to stop drinking?
 What does it all mean?
 Why can't I drink like everyone else?
 Does this make me an alcoholic?
 Do I have a bigger problem that needs addressing?
 Why am I so anxious?
 What are you really afraid of?
 Why do you care what other people think?
 Will I ever have fun again?

 These questions are eventually put to rest by a little soul searching and then by reminding myself that I am human.
 I am fallible and lovable in tandem.
 Eventually, I end up turning my negative self-talk around and start dishing out the self-love by channeling my inner-Stuart Smalley: You are so lucky to live this life, Tammi, so goddamned lucky.
 You deserve everything you have worked for and you ARE enough.
 Just get on with it already.
 Trust yourself.
 Walk the walk.
 It's okay to let yourself shine.

 So that's where I'm at with not drinking as I approach the six month mark.
 I've figured out that I'm tired of hanging out in the safety net of my dimly lit world.
 I'm sick of dwelling in darkness and shame.
-Once I set free the secret of my drinking habits, I finally started to feel comfortable operating with the lights on in every aspect of my day(s).
+Once I set free the secret of my drinking habits, I finally started to feel comfortable operating with the lights on in every aspect of my life.

 The byproduct of sober living has turned out to be this beautiful illumination of my life; my family; my true friendships; and my sense of self.
-I still have tough days, but they are few and far between.
+I still have tough days, but they are slowing becoming fewer and far between.
 In the end, all I had to do was be brutally honest with myself and tell the unedited version of my story.
 I needed to try a new way to live and, so far, it's working out.